As I often remind people, money is a tool.

 Obviously, plenty of people use their money poorly and unconsciously, and there are more than a few examples we could all go into of seeing money wasted in gluttony, war, rockets shot up into space, and many other ways.

 Even for something as simple as buying oatmeal raisin cookies, you are making a very important decision that influences hundreds of people in a myriad of ways.
 Where you buy the cookies is a vote of confidence for that store or baker.
-But you are also buying some kind of packaging and supporting the package-making company.
-You are supporting the farmers and growers who produced the oats, raisins, cinnamon, sugar, and so forth.
+But you are also buying packaging and supporting the package-making company.
+You are supporting the farmers and growers who produced the oats, raisins, cinnamon, sugar, milk, and so forth.
 You are supporting whatever means of transportation that shipped the cookies from where they were made to where you are now buying them.
 There’s probably dozens of other influences going on here, but it should be clear that your money impacts a lot of people.
-And this is just talking about a batch of cookies!

-I write a lot about inner work.
-It’s basically the topic of most of my blog posts.
-But if you are new to this concept and early in your inner work, here are two blog posts to help you out.
+If you are new to this concept and early in your inner work, here are two blog posts to help you out.
 The second is particularly important for my young adult friends.

 How to Start Your Spiritual Journey